methupaPerera/student-tracking-site-frontend/README.md

 > **Note:** You can read the documentation of backend API [here](https://github.com/methupaPerera/student-tracking-site-backend)...

+> **Just letting you know:** Basic security features are implemented but not tested well due to time constraints.

 ## 📌 Project Scope

 The **Student Tracking System** is designed to efficiently manage and track student records, attendance, and performance.
 It provides a user-friendly interface for school administrators and teachers to interact with relevant data.